 - Restricted purpose company

-Regardless of any type of company in the BVI that you are planning to go, note that the incorporation of a BVI company must be completed with the Registrar of Company via a registered agent.
+Regardless of any type of company in the BVI that you are planning to go to, note that the incorporation of a BVI company must be completed with the Registrar of Company via a registered agent.
 In addition, the Memorandum of Articles and Articles of Association is a must-have condition.
 Typically, the memorandum should include the following details:

 - The company’s name